Subscribe

 The essentials

-• Teeth cleaning can range from $200 to $1,500 — Anesthesia, additional sedatives, pain medication, dental X-rays, extractions, and treatments can increase the cost.
+• Cat teeth cleaning can range from $200 to $1,500 — However, anesthesia, additional sedatives, pain medication, dental X-rays, extractions, and treatments are additional costs.

-• Schedule dental cleanings every year — Cats can develop gingivitis, periodontal disease, and other oral health problems if plaque isn’t removed regularly by a professional.
+• The frequency of cat dental cleanings varies — Cats can develop gingivitis, periodontal disease, and other oral health problems if plaque isn’t removed regularly by a professional, so cats should see the vet once a year for a wellness exam.

-• Keep your cat’s teeth clean between vet visits — Your cat still needs professional teeth cleanings each year, but there are ways to keep your kitty’s teeth clean year-round from home.
+• Keep your cat’s teeth clean between vet visits — Your cat still needs professional teeth cleanings, but be sure to routinely clean your cat’s teeth at home.

 Does pet insurance cover cat dental cleanings?